-The International Mathematical Union (IMU) - www.mathunion.org - is an international non-governmental and non-profit scientific organization, with the purpose of promoting international cooperation in mathematics.
+The International Mathematical Union (IMU) is an international non-governmental and non-profit scientific organization, with the purpose of promoting international cooperation in mathematics.
 The main objectives of the IMU are to promote international cooperation in mathematics, to support and assist the International Congress of Mathematicians and other international scientific meetings or conferences, and to encourage and support other international mathematical activities considered likely to contribute to the development of mathematical science in any of its aspects, pure, applied, or educational.

-The Friends of the IMU (FIMU) - www.friends-imu.org - is a non-profit corporation that supports the activities of the International Mathematical Union.
+The Friends of the IMU (FIMU) is a non-profit corporation that supports the activities of the International Mathematical Union.